 William Temple Foundation Associate Research Fellows (ARFs) are established or up and coming experts working in the Foundation’s key areas: religion and civil society; religion and wellbeing; religion, politics (including public policy) and economics; religion and urban change.
 ARFs share our aims and objectives, sharing with trustees and staff the task of developing the mission and profile of the Foundation.
 The post of an ARF is a three year term, supported by a small annual honorarium.

 Dr Eve Poole read Theology at Durham, before working for the Church Commissioners.
 She left to study full-time for an MBA, then became a management consultant with Deloitte, where she specialised in the financial services industry.
 In 2002 she joined the faculty at Ashridge Business School, to teach leadership and ethics.
+Her PhD from Cambridge in 2010 was in Theology and Capitalism.
 Eve is Chair of Faith in Business at Ridley Hall and Chair of the Board of Governors at Gordonstoun.
+Eve is a Research Associate of both the William Temple Foundation and the St Paul’s Institute in London, and serves on the Management Board of Theos.
 Her books include The Church on Capitalism and Ethical Leadership (with Carla Millar), both Palgrave 2010.
 Her most recent books Capitalism’s Toxic Assumptions (2015) and Leadersmithing (2017) are both published by Bloomsbury.
-Eve blogs here, as well as contributing to the William Temple Foundation blog.
+Eve blogs here, is a regular contributor to Thought for the Day for BBC Radio Scotland as well as contributing to the William Temple Foundation blog.
 Follow Eve on Twitter @evepoole.